So you’ve done it…

-So you’ve done it!
 After a few drinks in the bar last night you said yes and now the morning after the night before, you have no idea what you’ve signed up for.

-Just how hard is it?
+Just how hard is the 3 Peaks Challenge?

 The National Three Peaks is probably one of the tougher mountain challenges out there, not just because you have to climb the 3 highest peaks in the UK but also because the challenge includes the transfers in between.

 Depending on your previous experience if any, you’ll find the challenge anything from Ok to the hardest thing you’ve ever done but unless you’re doing it this weekend you should have some time to prepare.

 You don’t need to be a marathon runner or triathlete to complete the challenge but a good level of fitness will make your life easier and ultimately mean you have a better more enjoyable experience.

-For most each mountain will take between 4 – 6 hours to complete, at least half of that time will be spent walking uphill with limited rest breaks to avoid losing too much time.
+For most groups each mountain will take between 4 – 6 hours to complete, at least half of that time will be spent walking uphill with limited rest breaks to avoid losing too much time.

 After reaching each summit you’ll normally have a few pictures, a snack and start heading back down thinking about the next mountain to conquer.

 One of the hardest aspects for some is the sleep deprivation and the emotion that comes with being on the go for 24 hours or more.

-Leave home Friday morning, travel for most of the day to Fort William in Highlands, try to get a good night’s sleep but a mixture of nerves and excitement keep you awake!
+On our guided trips you would leave home Friday morning, travel for most of the day to Fort William in Highlands, try to get a good night’s sleep but a mixture of nerves and excitement keep you awake!